 Yes, if you are not joining a guided tour and driving to the eruption site on your own, the parking fee is 1000 ISK (≈ 8 USD) and can be paid electronically at Parka.is.
 The payment is valid for 24 hours.
 There are signs at the parking lots with instructions.

 There are currently two parking lots that you can choose from, Parking P1 or Parking P2.
 You will need to pick the correct payment site accordingly:

 According to parka.is, the payment is necessary to pay for the infrastructure on-site and maintenance of it.
 The intention is to make access better and increase people's safety.
 The parking lots are monitored with cameras and if parking is unpaid, an additional fee is added and a bank claim is created.
 The claim usually goes out one day later, so if you have trouble paying on-site, you are able to finish the payment when you arrive back at your hotel.

-Also, we recommend visiting active volcano to follow these steps in the area:
+Also, we recommend visitors to the volcano follow these steps in the area:

 The best and safest way to visit a volcano is with a guided tour.
-Expert guides will be able to lead you to the eruption site, choosing the most secure paths and the optimal distance to observe the flowing lava so you can get the best, safest, and most enjoyable experience.
+Expert guides will be able to lead you to the eruption site, choosing the most secure paths and the optimal distance to observe the newly formed lava fields so you can get the best, safest, and most enjoyable experience.
 You can choose to book the hike to the eruption site or book a helicopter tour and see the volcanic eruption on the Reykjanes Peninsula from above.

 It is not obligatory to be accompanied by a professional guide to visit the site.
 However, taking a guided tour is safer than visiting the eruption site as fellow travelers will accompany you, and a local professional guide will ensure your safety.